haxeui/haxeui-core/CONTRIBUTING.md

-# Contributing to haxe-strings
+# Contributing to HaxeUI

-Thanks for contributing to haxe-strings!
+Thanks for contributing to HaxeUI!

 ## License